adrienpetralia/CamAL/README.md

 <img width="500" src="./images/ResNetDetail.png"/>
 </p>

-We leverage the strong proposed baseline~\cite{ResNet_tsc_2017} to an ensemble of $N$ networks differing in kernel sizes within the convolutional layers.
+We leverage the strong proposed baseline to an ensemble of $N$ networks differing in kernel sizes within the convolutional layers.
 By default, we set $N=5$.
 More specifically, the ensemble is based on an ensemble of networks trained with different kernel sizes $k_p$  (with $k_p \in K_p = {5, 7, 9, 15, 25}$).
 The ResNet architecture used in our ensemble is depicted in the figure above according to a kernel size $k_p$.